Premenstrual syndrome: Hormonal medications

 In those with more significant symptoms birth control pills may be useful.
 Hormonal contraception is commonly used; common forms include the combined oral contraceptive pill and the contraceptive patch.
 This class of medication may cause PMS-related symptoms in some and may reduce physical symptoms in others.
 They do not relieve emotional symptoms.

 Gonadotropin-releasing hormone agonists can be useful in severe forms of PMS but have their own set of significant potential side effects, such as bone loss.

 Progesterone support was used for many years – in the 1950s, a deficiency of progesterone was believed to be the cause of PMS – but it does not provide any benefit.

 Management of emotional symptoms

+Antidepressants

 Antidepressants, particularly SSRIs and venlafaxine, are used as the first-line treatment of severe emotional symptoms of PMS, and also in treating PMDD.
 Those with PMS may be able to take medication only on the days when symptoms are expected to occur, because relief often appears within a few days, rather than the longer timespan expected for depression or other common psychiatric conditions.
 Additionally, the minimum dose is often lower than for treatment of depression.
 Although intermittent therapy might be effective and acceptable to some, it might be less effective than continuous regimens for others, especially if they are also experiencing symptoms unrelated to the menstrual cycle.
 Side effects such as nausea and weakness are however relatively common.